mixpanel/mixpanel-php/README.md

 Changelog
 -------------
+Version 2.5:
+ * `timeout` option now refers to `CURLOPT_TIMEOUT` instead of `CURLOPT_CONNECTTIMEOUT` in non-forked cURL calls
+ * Added new `connect_timeout` option for CURLOPT_CONNECTTIMEOUT in non-forked cURL calls
+ * Set default timeout (CURLOPT_TIMEOUT) to 30 seconds in non-forked cURL calls
+ * Set default connection timeoute (CURLOPT_CONNECTTIMEOUT) to 5 seconds in non-forked cURL calls
+ * We now pass cURL errors from non-forked cURL calls to `_handle_error` with the curl errno and message

 Version 2.4:
  * Fixed a bug where passing the integer 0 for the `ip` parameter would be ignored